myquite/interactive-terminal/README.md

 Run `lesson --help` for details on how the lesson system works and how to start a specific lesson.

 Use `lesson reset` to restart the lesson progress at any time.
+Use `lesson ls` to list all available lessons.

 Live Project: [Interactive Terminal](https://myquite.github.io/interactive-terminal/)